Isaacrgz/Isaacrgz/README.md

 <h1>Hi, I'm Isaac</h1>

-I'm interested in web apps deveploment with Jakarta as back-end technology, and Jquery for front-end technology for dynamic pages.
+<h4>I'm interested in web apps deveploment with Jakarta as back-end technology, and Jquery for front-end technology for dynamic pages.</h4>

-Some back-end APIs and technologies I'm familiar with are:
+<h6>Some back-end APIs and technologies I'm familiar with are:</h6>
 <br/>
 :o: Java =========>
 <br/>